bhernandev/bhernandev.github.io/_posts/2020-05-24-my-heart-in-3-months.md

 	</div>
 </div>

-As stressful as these days were, neither of them heart rates even close to my highest from this time \-\- a heart rate of 194 bpm.
+As stressful as these days were, neither of their max heart rates even came close to the highest I experienced during these 3 months \-\- a heart rate of 194 bpm.
 That honor belongs to August 30th, 2018, an unsuspecting Thursday in the middle of a work week no less:

 <div class="row small-plot-div">
 	<div class="col-lg">